Common Termites in Central Florida & Signs You Have a Termite Infestation

 What is the Most Destructive Termite in Florida?

 The most destructive type of termite in Florida is the subterranean termite.
-In nature, these are highly beneficial, as they aid in the decomposition of felled trees and return nutrients back to the soil; but in developed areas, the indiscriminate appetite of these zealous recyclers leads them to any wood available— including any found inside our homes.
+In nature, these are highly beneficial, as they aid in the decomposition of felled trees and return nutrients to the soil, but in developed areas, the indiscriminate appetite of these zealous recyclers leads them to any wood available— including any found inside our homes.

 How Big Are Termite Colonies?